On this page:

 - Traditional Owner Settlement Act 2010 as Traditional Owner group entities, or

 - Aboriginal Heritage Act 2006 as Registered Aboriginal Parties.

-In areas where a Traditional Owner group has not been legally recognised, please contact Aboriginal Victoria for advice about the relevant groups to consult.
+In areas where a Traditional Owner group has not been legally recognised, please contact First Peoples - State Relations for advice about the relevant groups to consult.

 You can help to build awareness and gain feedback for consultation through:

 - Aboriginal radio stations, like 3KND 1503 AM

 - newspapers, like the Koori Mail and National Indigenous Times

 - local newspapers

 Whatever the method, it is important to show how the community can provide feedback to members of the consultative group.